Pre-negotiation Commitment and Internalization in Public Good Provision through Bilateral Negotiations

 64 Pages Posted: 25 Sep 2015 Last revised: 12 Dec 2019

 Date Written: August 31, 2017

-We investigate public good provision through bilateral negotiations between a public-good supplier and the beneficiaries of the good.
-We find that although a pre-negotiation commitment on the production level of the public good by the supplier enhances the internalization of beneficiaries' preferences, the good is not necessarily provided efficiently.
-We show that with the commitment, the supplier produces the public good at an efficient level in equilibrium if and only if its bargaining power is sufficiently weak.
-In addition, the public good may be produced excessively as a result of the commitment when the supplier's bargaining power is sufficiently strong.
+A profit-maximizing public good supplier endogenously determines the level of the public good and simultaneously negotiates with beneficiaries of the good one by one.
+A pre-negotiation commitment on the production level of the public good by the supplier enhances the internalization of beneficiaries’ preferences.
+With the commitment, the supplier produces the public good at an efficient level in equilibrium if and only if its bargaining power is sufficiently weak.
+In addition, the public good is produced excessively as a result of the commitment when the supplier’s bargaining power is sufficiently strong.

 Keywords: Public good; Simultaneous bilateral bargaining; Supplier bargaining power; Nash bargaining solution